-Pp. 75–80 of the Murray/Rea Introduction contain a rather extraordinary episode which I can’t forbear from commenting on.
+The Murray/Rea Introduction to the Philosophy of Religion contains a rather extraordinary episode at pp. 75–80 which I can’t forbear from commenting on.

 They consider the following argument — they call it the “Lord-Liar-Lunatic” argument — for believing the Jesus of Nazereth was divine.
 Jesus claimed to be divine.
 The claim is either true or false.
 If the latter, either Jesus knew it was false, and was a liar.
 “On the other hand, if he unwittingly falsely claimed to be divine, then he was crazy.”
 But

 the influence of Jesus’s teaching … has been enormous.
 Literally millions of people have found peace, sanity and virtue in orienting their lives round his teachings. … All of these facts together make it seem very likely that Jesus was neither so wicked and egomaniacal as to try deliberately to deceive others into thinking that he was divine, nor so mentally unbalanced as to be fundamentally confused about his own origin, powers and identity.
 If Jesus was not a liar or a lunatic … then there is only one alternative left: his claim to divinity was true.

 Which really is a quite jaw-droppingly awful argument.
 Suppose we grant that Jesus claimed himself to be divine (I thought that was contended by many biblical scholars, but let it pass).
 And suppose he did so sincerely even though he wasn’t divine.
 Then he was badly deluded.
 But what on earth is the problem with that?
 History is full of people suffering from “crazy” delusions but functioning very successful in many domains of life.